luislavena/bench-micro/README.md

 ```

 All the frameworks using [Puma](https://github.com/puma/puma) on
-Ruby 2.4, in production mode and starts 16 threads:
+Ruby 2.4, in production mode with 16 threads:

 ```console
 $ puma -e production -t 16:16 apps/<framework.ru>